getgrav/grav-learn/pages/06.forms/02.forms/01.reference-fields-available/docs.md

 ### The Display Field

-The `display` field is used to show some text or instructions inside the form.
+The `display` field type is used to show some text or instructions inside the form.
 Can accept markdown content

 Example: